 2) Matt is trying his hand at making us some homemade kombucha!
-He got a make your own kombucha at home kit from the store (similar to this one) and started the magic on Sunday.
+He got a make your own kombucha at home kit from the store and started the magic on Sunday.
 I’ll keep you guys updated – will be a fun experiment if nothing else! 🙂 Any tips from those of you who have made homemade kombucha before?!
 I’m kind of of the “ain’t nobody got time for that/let’s just buy it” mentality with this stuff but Matt really enjoys projects/experiments, so I’m looking forward to getting to enjoy the results!

 3) Does anyone else get really nerdy and excited about buying a new calendar and getting it all updated/organized?
-I use my online Google calendar for day to day appointments and meetings, workouts, travel, etc., but I have a paper calendar (this one) to keep track of my blog editorial calendar and day to day to do lists.
+I use my online Google calendar for day to day appointments and meetings, workouts, travel, etc., but I have a paper calendar to keep track of my blog editorial calendar and day to day to do lists.
 It makes me happy. 🙂

 4) I’m obsessed with Le Pain Quotidien lately – I’ve gone twice in the last week for lunch with friends.
 One day I enjoyed their mix and match lunch with avocado toast, quinoa salad, and carrot soup.
 Another day I enjoyed my old fave, their lentil and avocado salad.
 So good!